JuliaPluto/Malt.jl/doc/src/index.md

 # Malt.jl

-Malt is a minimal multiprocessing package for Julia.
+Malt is a multiprocessing package for Julia.
 You can use Malt to create Julia processes, and to perform computations in those processes.
 Unlike the standard library package [`Distributed.jl`](https://docs.julialang.org/en/v1/stdlib/Distributed/), Malt is focused on process sandboxing, not distributed computing.